-Slates: Smart TagsSlates™ are customized anodized aluminum smart tags that are fixed to your steam trap or any desired component.
+Slates: Companion TagsSlates™ are customized anodized aluminum smart tags that are fixed to your steam trap or any desired component.
 Every Slate tag is laser etched with a unique QR code, and a unique ID number, that you can easily scan using the Slate Pages app, available for iOS.
-Upon scanning a Slate tag with the Slate Pages app, you will be presented with your steam trap’s up-to-date information.
+Upon scanning a Slate tag with the Slate Pages app, you will be presented with your steam trap’s or any equipment's up-to-date information.

 The Slate Pages app empowers you to track and explore any desired information using custom information fields (text, URL, photos, dates, location & more).
 For example, Slates fixed to steam traps commonly feature the following maintenance information fields:

 Your Trap information is also available on a Web Portal!